Design Preview — Awaiting Approval

 The core idea

 The central concept was simple, but strategically powerful.
-Through the perspectives of three farming teams, the viewer would first discover what it is to be a farmer — before the voiceover gradually shifted to reveal what it is to be the NFU.
+Through the perspectives of mulitple farming teams, the viewer would first discover what it is to be a farmer — before the voiceover gradually shifted to reveal what it is to be the NFU.

 The NFU does not arrive as an institution making a case for itself.
 It arrives as something that belongs in this world because the film has already established that world so fully.
 That is what makes the concept work.